 The Fund managed to invest the amounts, which were the excess of all collections after deducting benefit as well as administrative expenses.
-During the year under review TZS 42.33 billion (2019: 25.02 billion) revenue was generated from investments.
-This was a result of Fund's ability to monitor market performance and make the right investment decisions.
+During the year under review TZS 69.86 billion (2020: TZS 42.34 billion) revenue was generated from investments.
+This was a result of the Fund's ability to monitor market performance and make the right investment decisions.